vishnugumme/Linux_BeagleBoneBlack/README.md

 5. Observe the plot.<br>
 6. For load conditions, run object file on BBB from [folder](Page_Fault/) for page fault loading and transfer large file from linux machine to BBB with `sudo scp large_file debian@BBB_ip:/home/folder`.<br>
 7. Observe the Plot with loading conditions.<br>
+### Task2
+It is the total time to finish the interrupt service part and user application service part and giving response back to the external event.
+Follow same steps as Task1 excepts following step numbers.
+1. To build the loadable interrupt signal kernel module follow [Task2](Task2/). insert module in BBB.
+Also run the object file `sudo ./user` same as in the folder[Task2](Task2/) after cross compiling this file.<br>
+### Task3